Freedom in the World

 In February 2014, striking military officers refused to report for duty in the presidential guard.
 Following the incident, Pinto da Costa convened meetings with military leaders and appointed a new chief of staff of the armed forces.
 In May, the government announced plans to improve military salaries and pay subsidies owed to soldiers.
 Failed attempts to stage military coups in 1995 and 2003 were linked to the military’s discontent with living conditions.

 Although there are no legal restrictions on same-sex sexual activity, same-sex relationships are generally hidden due to discrimination.

 G. Personal Autonomy and Individual Rights: 10 / 16

-There are currently 10 women in the National Assembly.
+Following the October 2014 elections, there were 10 women in the National Assembly, and one woman held a cabinet position.
 The constitution provides equal rights for men and women, but women encounter discrimination in all sectors of society.
 Domestic violence is common and rarely prosecuted.